danthedeckie/pc.py/README.md

 Since the parts are all python classes, you can subclass from them easily.
 But also, once all the parsing stuff is done correctly and tested, I'd like to add some 'hooks' (`after_parse`, `before_output`, etc.)

+# Current Status:

+I'm writing a PHP parser (also included here, called: php.py) which is very very very much in progress.
+The main pc.py parsed-combinator lib seems at about the stage where I can do that.
+I'm sure I'll find plenty of bugs while writing it.

+Once PHP is parsing happily, and I've got a reasonable phpfmt tool out of it, then I'll play with similar languages, such as javascript.
+I may then look at other expansions/uses for it.
+We'll see.

 # Future thoughts: